wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    * Connect to and query datasets by using the XMLA endpoint
    <br /><br />

+<a target="_blank" href="https://learn.microsoft.com/en-us/shows/learn-live/exam-cram-for-dp-600-ep101-how-to-pass-exam-dp-600-implementing-analytics-solutions-using-microsoft-fabric-beta-pacificn">Exam-Cram</a> by Angie Rudduck and Wesley De Bolster

-Sample Test:
+Sample Practice Test:

-<a target="_blank" href="https://github.com/MicrosoftLearning/DP-500-Azure-Data-Analyst">these files</a>.
+<a target="_blank" href="https://aka.ms/DP-600-Practice">aka.ms/DP-600-Practice</a>.

 <a target="_blank" href="https://www.youtube.com/watch?v=U3aqC7VQTSw">VIDEO get it the smart way</a>

 <hr />